Elvis Andrus Player Props: White Sox vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.65 team ERA that leads all league pitching staffs.
+- The Braves have a 3.64 team ERA that ranks first across all MLB pitching staffs.

-- The Braves allow the fifth-fewest home runs in baseball (93 total, one per game).
+- The Braves allow the second-fewest home runs in baseball (94 total, one per game).

-- Morton aims for his 10th victory when he gets the start for the Braves, his 18th of the season.
-He is 9-6 with a 3.43 ERA and 111 strikeouts in 97 2/3 innings pitched.
+- Allard (0-0) pitches for the Braves to make his third start of the season.

-- The righty last appeared on Friday against the Tampa Bay Rays, when he threw 6 1/3 innings, allowing one earned run while giving up four hits.
+- His most recent appearance came out of the bullpen on Sunday when the left-hander threw one inning against the Tampa Bay Rays, surrendering two earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.